 Being an Executor is not always an easy job.
 Commonly, an Executor is a close family member or friend of the deceased and is grieving.
-Visiting a lawyer to talk about Probate is quite possibly the last thing they want to do.
+Visiting a deceased estate lawyer to talk about Probate is quite possibly the last thing they want to do.

 As with many legal issues, the circumstances of the case will determine what action may be taken.
-If you are concerned about an estate that is not being dealt with, or if you need guidance as an Executor, then we would be happy to discuss the matter with you.
-Furthermore, if you have questions related to contesting a Will, we are here to guide you.
+If you are concerned about estate distribution to the beneficiaries, or you need guidance on being an Executor, then our probate lawyers would be happy to discuss the matter with you.
+Furthermore, if you want to know if there is a time limit for contesting a will, we are here to guide you.